 Table saws are a versatile staple of DIY enthusiasts, home woodworkers, and jobsite contractors, capable of accurately sawing sheet materials, commonly used 2×4 lumber, and many other stock sizes.
 DeWalt has an outstanding reputation for high-quality power tools and has long provided accurate, reliable, and durable tools for these markets.

-Because of the wide range of options available, choosing the ideal model can be confusing.
-In this article, we take a close look at the current DeWalt lineup and identify some of the best their needs.
+The range of options available, however, can make choosing the ideal model challenging.
+In this article, we take a close look at the current DeWalt lineup and identify the features that make each the best table saw for different needs.

-- BEST OVERALL: DeWalt 10-Inch Jobsite Table Saw with Rolling Stand
+- BEST OVERALL: DeWalt 10-Inch Jobsite Table Saw With Scissor Stand

 - BEST BANG FOR THE BUCK: DeWalt 8¼-Inch Compact Jobsite Table Saw